newbit1/rootAVD/README.md

 ### How To Use it
 * run rootAVD with a path to an AVDs ramdisk.img file
-* rootAVD will backup that ramdisk.img and replace it when done patching
+* ramdisk.img gets a backup and will be replaced when done patching

 ### How To Use it under Android S with Magisk v22.x
 * rootAVD needs to run twice